 Content marketing seems to be everywhere.
 Every business is throwing another video, infographic, photo or semi-humorous joke online.
 Bloggers keep churning out content.
 And maybe, just maybe, the internet is going to blow.

-Mark Schaefer, a fantastic marketing blogger/author/podcaster is legitimately concerned about the volume of content production tipping the scales and making content highly perishable as a marketing strategy.
+Mark Schaefer, marketing blogger/author/podcaster, is legitimately concerned about the volume of content production tipping the scales and making content highly perishable as a marketing strategy.
 Even those who genuinely care about marketing are feeling the heat.

 Now here’s the rub…